pl3onasm/AADS/algorithms/string-matching/rabin-karp/README.md

 Implementation: [Rabin-Karp](https://github.com/pl3onasm/AADS/blob/main/algorithms/string-matching/rabin-karp/rka.c)

 [^1]: A hash function h : Σ*→ℤ, maps a string s to an integer h(s).
-A rolling hash function is one whose value can be recomputed in constant time as the text window slides to the right by one character.
+A rolling hash function is one whose value can be recomputed in constant time as the text window of length m slides to the right by one character.